whizzy23/JanSahayak/README.md

 4. In Twilio Console, go to Messaging > Settings > WhatsApp Sandbox Settings and paste the webhook URL.

 ## License
 This project is licensed under the MIT License.
-See the LICENSE file for more details.
+See the [LICENSE](LICENSE) file for details.

+## Contributors

+- Pitamber Paudel
+- Aditya Raj
+- Ayushman Jaiswal